Load from External Kafka

 DEFINE FILENAME filevar ["=" file_descriptor ];

-The file descriptor can be specified at compile time or at runtime.
+The file descriptor can be specified at compile-time or at runtime.
 Runtime settings override compile-time settings:

 RUN LOADING JOB job_name USING filevar=file_descriptor_override